Chair: Martyn Lewis CBE

 Fazilet started her career as a solicitor working in law centres in Birmingham and Brighton, and has also worked in corporate equality roles for Southampton City Council and Lewisham Council.

 Chris is Director of Engagement at the Motor Neurone Disease Association.

 He has particular interest in developing the standards of volunteer management and in the third sector making greater use of modern communication technology.

 Before working in the charity sector, Chris has worked in academia, commercial research, aviation and hospitality sectors.
-He has served on the board of the Institute for Community Justice Practitioners, Volunteering England, Nottinghamshire Criminal Justice Board, and several youth offending services as well on the advisory panel for our own Institute for Volunteer Research.
+He has served on the board of Volunteering England, the Institute for Community Justice Practitioners, Nottinghamshire Criminal Justice Board, and several youth offending services as well as on the advisory panel for our own Institute for Volunteer Research.

 Tessa Willow is chief executive of Volunteer Centre Liverpool, a post she has held since 1998.
 She is also chair of regional infrastructure body Volunteering North West.